flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 ![Texture stage diagram using a default setup.](flipper_pipeline/texture.jpg){.tab-float}

-Now it's time to apply textures and effects to our models, and for that Flipper includes multiple units which will process our pixels.
+Now it's time to apply textures and effects to our models, and for that the GPU includes multiple units which will process our pixels.
 Now, this is a very sophisticated (yet quite complex) procedure, so if you find it difficult to follow, just think of it as a big assembly line that processes pixels.
 Having said that, there are three groups of units available:

 - **Four parallel Pixel units** (also called 'pixel pipelines'): Rasterises our primitives (converts them to pixels).
 Having four units available enables to deliver up to 2x2 pixels on each cycle.
 - **One Texture mapping unit** at the end of each Pixel unit (giving **four in total**): Together they process up to eight textures for our primitives (now mere pixels) at each cycle.